- Owner/Client: Whirlpool Corporation

 - Several existing dies were stored on the floor, or in a separate area of the facility, which required added time to change out dies

 After assuming control of ADC’s existing storage and manufacturing processes, Whirlpool began making plans to discontinue the practice of storing dies on the floor to minimize damage and improve safety.
 Another critical objective in their plan was to consolidate dies storage in order to improve efficiency for the press operators, who regularly spent time trekking across the facility to retrieve certain dies.
 This process added anywhere from five to 15 minutes to the change-out process and happened as many as 10-12 times per day.

-Furthermore, Whirlpool has plans to bring in new dies to support a new press machine, and an upgraded storage solution is needed to safely handle the increasing size and quantity of incoming dies.
+Furthermore, Whirlpool has plans to bring in new dies to support a new press machine, and an upgraded industrial storage solution is needed to safely handle the increasing size and quantity of incoming dies.

 - Ross designed and manufactured custom racking to meet expectations of Whirlpool’s die engineers, and Whirlpool safety guidelines

 - Each shelf is designed with a wide span construction to eliminate intermediary support columns

 - Each shelf is engineered to hold 35,000 pounds, which accounts for future, larger dies

 With input from Whirlpool’s die engineers, Ross manufactured racks measuring 24 feet long and 4 feet deep, with four shelves that stretched a total of 12 feet high.
 Whirlpool’s existing set of variable-sized dies, combined with unknown sizes of future dies, helped determine that a 24-foot length for each shelf would provide Whirlpool with plenty of storage space and flexibility.
 Instead of utilizing three 8-foot bays to accomplish a length of 24 feet, Ross manufactured the shelves to be single span so that no support columns would hinder die storage.